rsanchezmo/tensorbot/README.md

 # TensorBot: Tensorboard Telegram Bot
 `Tensorboard` connection to `telegram` to monitor your training process.
 You can monitor whatever training you want.
-Just need to provide the path of the tensorboard log, some configuration for the plots of the desired metrics to monitor and a telegram token and chat id to send messages to.
+Just need to provide the path of the tensorboard log, some configuration for the plots of the desired metrics and a telegram token and chat id to send messages to.

 ![TensorBot](./docs/tensorbot.png)

+> [!NOTE]
+> The goal of this project is to provide a simple and generic way to track your training process when you are not in front of your computer or server.
+It
+> also aims to be compatible with whatever training you are doing, as long as you are using `tensorboard` to log your metrics.

 ## Installation
 Just clone the repo and install the package with pip: